Content Audit Template

 What is it?

 A content audit template is a tool that helps you organize and analyze existing presentation content.
-It provides a step-by-step process to evaluate content and identify areas that need improvement.
-This includes aspects like the structure of the content, clarifying the message, aligning it with objectives, and enhancing its visual appeal.
+It provides a step-by-step process to evaluate content and identify gaps, redundancies, and areas that need improvement.
+This includes aspects like the structure, flow, message clarity, and alignment with objectives.

 When undertaking content overhauls or updates, utilizing a spreadsheet allows for easy visibility and understanding of the content landscape.
 It enables the team to "see" the entirety of the content, which can be challenging in a traditional slide show format.
 Tracking and documenting changes is easier and any modifications or updates can be accurately recorded, ensuring transparency, accountability, and effective project management.